azmozaffari/StableDiffusion/README.md

 <img src="./steps/darasara.jpg" width="350" height="350">

 The fine-tuned StableDiffusion model is capable of generating the items in variant viewpoints.
 To address the second challenge, instead of describing the scene by the text (prompt), I use a sample scene image as a description.
 The model is supposed to use the sample given scene image and recreate the scene while adding the brand item into.
+I did not use ControlNet here which needs the re-training process for the given input style image.
+I have added a guidance gradient to the denoising process of SD.
+Like the classifier-free approach, that the captioned image is used as a guide for the denoising process, I have used a noised input image as the guide  for the only 5 beginning denoising steps.
+The weight of these two guidence term is considered as the hyperparameters.

 This project is for those who find prompting a chore!

 Given the sample scene image and prompting shortly like DARA&SARA doll, I am capable of creating new images with the theme of the given scene image.